carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

 ``llvm/include/llvm/Config``

-  Header files configured by the ``configure`` script.
+  Header files configured by ``cmake``.
 They wrap "standard" UNIX and C header files.
-Source code can include these header files which automatically take care of the conditional #includes that the ``configure`` script generates.
+Source code can include these header files which automatically take care of the conditional #includes that ``cmake`` generates.

 ``llvm/lib``
 ------------